garfieldius/typo3.extension_uploader/Documentation/Useage.rst

 .. container:: table-row

 	Field
+		Target Repository

+	Description
+		The repository to upload to.
+By default, only one (typo3.org) is available

+	Options
+		Repository domain models of the Extension Manager

+	Mandatory
+		Yes - but set by default

+	Default
+		typo3.org

+.. ..................................
+.. container:: table-row

+	Field
 		Username / Password

 	Description
-		Your username and password for typo3.org.
+		Your username and password for the selected TER, by default typo3.org.
 You must have registered the extension key with this account for uploading it.

 	Options
 		Text